bryanjswift/sqs_email_sender/README.md

 - `REGION` defines the AWS region where the SQS queue and DynamoDB table are located.
 - `QUEUE_URL` defines the SQS queue polled for messages.
+- `TABLE_NAME` defines the name of the DynamoDB from which email messae data to send will be read.
 - `DRY_RUN` when defined as the string `true` the queue will only be polled a single time and no email information will be transmitted to the email sending service(s).